AdnanH901/Students_exam_results_analysis/README.md

 ## Parental Involvement Analysis
 ![image](https://github.com/user-attachments/assets/a2a79cfa-ab5c-4731-ad72-1e6772acc7e1)

-- **Greater Access to Resources & Parental Involvement Leads to Success:** The data shows how access to resources (top label) and parental involvement (bottom label) affect the overall grades of a student.
-Overall, there is not a huge difference in scores, with general averages being around **65**.
-However, students perform better when they have higher access to resource, regardless of involved their parents are involved.
-Conversely, students perform better when their parents are more involved, regardless of the level of resources the student has.
+- **Access to Resources & Parental Involvement Analysis:** Regardless of how many resources an individual is given, the average student grade increases with better parental involvement.
+This can be due to a multitude of reasons, such as,
+  - **Accountability:** Parents who monitor their child's progress and assignments may instinctively force the child to hold themselves accountable for their work due to a child innate urge to please their parents.
+  - **Emotional Support:** Children often feel supported and valued when they know their parents are involved.
+That emotional backing can boost their confidence and motivation to do well in school.
+  - **Structure & Routine** Involved parents often help create consistent routines for homework, studying, and sleep.
+That structure leads to better time management and focus.
+- Furthermore, irrespective of parental involvement levels, better access to resources

 ## Insights 2
 ***FURTHER ANALYSIS OF INSIGHT 2***